 Revealed at the Consumer Electronics Show (CES) 2020, Audi’s all-electric AI:ME is rather unique, in that, it empathises with passengers.
 Through an array of sensors, the vehicle will detect a passenger’s mood and tailor the driving experience on what it detects to be the person’s mood.
 It’s a rather different take on a vehicle, but is a sign of what could be in upcoming EVs.
 At the time of writing, there’s no confirmed release date or price.

 Unveiled in 2019 at the Geneva Motor Show, the Audi Q4 e-tron is an impressive all-electric SUV that boasts both style and performance.
-The vehicle is expected to have a 280-mile range (thanks to a large 82 kWh battery pack), manage 0-62 mph in 6.3s and have a top speed of 112 mph.
-The SUV is set to come out at the end of 2020 and cost around £55,000.
+The vehicle will travel for up to 280 miles on a single charge.
+It manages 0-62 mph in 6.3s and has a top speed of 112 mph.
+The SUV is set to be available in summer 2021 with prices starting from around £50,000.

 BMW Concept i4 price: £50,000

 The BMW Concept i4 is an all-electric car that’s set to be revealed in late 2021.
 The four-door vehicle will boast a top speed of 124 mph, where its motors will output over 400 kW (530 hp) of power and make it fly to 60 mph from standstill in under 4s.
 As for its range, it’s expected that it’ll last over 373 miles on a single charge; it’ll have a 150 kW fast-charger to help it replenish its battery pack in under 30 minutes, too.